Slack opens at $38.50, a pop of 48% on its first day of trading on NYSE as WORK – TechCrunch

 Slack was nearly an accidental creation, a byproduct that came out of how a previous business, Tiny Speck, was able to keep its geographically spread-out team communicating while building its product, the game Glitch.
 Glitch and Tiny Speck failed to gain traction, so after they got shut down, the ever-resourceful co-founder Stewart Butterfield did what many founders who still have some money in the bank and fire in their bellies do: a pivot.
 He took the basic channel they were using and built it (with some help) into the earliest public version of what came to be known as Slack.

-But from that unlikely start something almost surprising happened: the right mix of ease of use, efficient responsiveness and functionality — in aid of those already-important areas of workplace communication, messaging and app integration — made Slack into a huge hit.
-Quickly, Slack became the fastest-growing piece of enterprise software ever in terms of adding users, with a rapid succession of funding rounds (raising over $1.2 billion in total), valuation hikes, and multiple product improvements along the way to help it grow.
+But from that unlikely start something almost surprising happened: the right mix of ease of use, efficient responsiveness and functionality — in aid of those already important areas of workplace communication, messaging and app integration — made Slack into a huge hit.
+Quickly, Slack became the fastest-growing piece of enterprise software ever in terms of adding users, with a rapid succession of funding rounds (raising over $1.2 billion in total), valuation hikes and multiple product improvements along the way to help it grow.

 Today, like many a software-as-a-service business that is less than 10 years old and investing returns to keep up with its fast-growing business, Slack is not profitable.

 But its growth and the buzz it has amassed has given it a big push.
 As of January 31, it clocked up over 10 million daily active users across 600,000 organizations, with 88,000 of them on paid plans and 550,000 using the free version of the app.
-It will be interesting to see how and if that goodwill and excitement outweigh some of those financial bum notes.
+It will be interesting to see how and if that goodwill and excitement outweighs some of those financial bum notes.

 Or, in some cases, possibly other bum notes.
 The company has made “Work” not just its ticker but its mantra.
 Its slogan is “Where work happens” and it focuses on how its platform helps make people more productive.
-But as you might expect, not everyone feels that way about it, with the endless streams of notifications, the slightly clumsy way of handling threaded conversations, and certain other distracting features raising the ire of some people.
+But as you might expect, not everyone feels that way about it, with the endless streams of notifications, the slightly clumsy way of handling threaded conversations and certain other distracting features raising the ire of some people.
 (Google “Slack is a distraction” and you can see some examples of those dissenting opinions.)

 Slack has had its suitors over the years, unsurprisingly, and at least one of them has in the interim made a product to compete with it.
-Teams, from Microsoft, is one of the many rival platforms on the market looking to capitalise on the surge of interest for chat and collaboration platforms that Slack has helped to usher in.
+Teams, from Microsoft, is one of the many rival platforms on the market looking to capitalise on the surge of interest for chat and collaboration platforms that Slack has helped usher in.
 Other competitors include Workplace from Facebook, Mattermost and Flock, along with Threads and more.